Coomzy/Solasta_CoomzyCollection/README.md

 # Solasta Coomzy's Collection
 Mods I made for myself for Solasta, although I'm probably done with the game thought I'd share.
 Anyone is welcome to do anything they want with the code no permission/credit needed.
 I'd also say I never tested or really made anything for multiplayer although if I had to guess the only problematic things would be Auto Confirms, Skip Dialog, Time Speed.

+All settings are off by default so you can opt in to only what you want.

 ![Flankingpng](https://user-images.githubusercontent.com/7538829/179759945-5ba5a3e9-5a11-4378-8ee5-4e73b395e5ca.png)

 ## Homebrew
-- **Remove 1 Spell Per Turn Restriction** - Normally you if you cast a non-cantrip spell you can't cast another non-cantrip that turn, this removes that restriction
 - **Alternate Crit Rule (1 dice set max)** - This uses the crit homebrew where you max out the original dice and roll the new ones.
 So a 2d6 attack on a crit becomes 12 + 2d6 making all crits very powerful even on bad rolls.
+- **Remove 1 Spell Per Turn Restriction** - Normally you if you cast a non-cantrip spell you can't cast another non-cantrip that turn, this removes that restriction
 - **Unlimited Interactions** - Normally you get 1 interaction per turn (usually for switching weapons) but this allows unlimited so you can switch weapons freely

 ###### Homebrew - Flanking